-Frontier does not maintain direct custody or possession of any of its client's funds or securities.
+Frontier does not maintain direct custody or possession of any of our client's funds or securities.
 However, we are deemed to have custody of managed account assets if we are authorized to instruct the custodian to deduct Frontier's fees directly from the client's account.
 The custodian maintains actual custody of client assets.
 Clients will receive account statements directly from the custodian at least quarterly.
 They will be sent to the email or postal mailing address provided to the custodian.
 Clients should carefully review those statements promptly upon receipt.
 We also urge clients to compare the custodian's account statements to the quarterly statements that we send.

-Additionally, some accounts for which Frontier is deemed to have custody (e.g., accounts for which a Frontier investment advisor representative is the trustee) undergo a surprise audit in order to comply with the Custody Rule.
+Additionally, some accounts for which Frontier is deemed to have custody (e.g., accounts for which a Frontier investment advisor representative is the trustee) undergo a surprise exam in order to comply with the Custody Rule.

 Frontier is also deemed to have custody over the Funds' assets.
 In accordance with the Custody Rule, a qualified custodian will not be required to deliver quarterly account statements to the Funds or their respective investors as long as (i) the Funds are audited by an independent public accountant that is registered with, and subject to inspection by, the Public Company Accounting Oversight Board, (ii) the Funds' audited financial statements are prepared in accordance with U.S. generally accepted accounting principles, and (iii) Frontier delivers such annual audited financial statements to investors within 120 days after the end of each Fund's fiscal year.
+Frontier arranges for an annual audit for each Fund and will deliver the audited financial statements to Fund investors within 120 days after the end of each Fund's fiscal year.
+For Funds that are structured as fund-of-funds Frontier will delivery audited financial statements to those Fund investors within 180 days.